 The front facade of the stadium is nice with grass and some palm trees, but that’s most of the good things to say about it.
 The concourse is shaded, but super narrow and extremely crowded.
 They let you stand and watch, but a steady stream of walking traffic passes by in front of the area you’re allowed to stand so the view isn’t great.

 The parade of weird here continues: the stadium doesn’t have a concourse that wraps all the way around.
 There’s grass to sit on in left field, which also gets crowded, but while any sane facility would have a path and grass in right field, at Tempe Diablo there’s a tent covering the team weight room.
-Yes the Angels, a Major League Baseball team, have weight room outside in the desert.
+Yes the Angels, a Major League Baseball team, have a weight room outside in the desert.

 Maryvale Baseball Park

-The Brewers’ ballpark has bright blue seats, lots of grass surrounding the seating bowl, and a spacious open concourse with views of the field with lots of wiggle room.
+The Brewers’ ballpark has bright blue seats, lots of grass surrounding the seating bowl, and a spacious open concourse with views of the field and lots of wiggle room.
 Concession stands offer an assortment of sausages to complement the actual sausage race they import from Milwaukee, which was awesome to see without having to actually travel there.
 There wasn’t much craft beer to speak of, so we got tall boys of Miller Lite because fitting in is important even if it means changing what you believe.

 The neighborhood surrounding Maryvale Baseball Park is pretty generic.
 I saw a sign for a sushi place on the way in and got obsessed with the idea, which Rick and Marshall quickly vetoed after checking a map and noting how far we were from a body of water.
 It seemed like mostly strip malls with grocery stores near the ballpark.
 There’s a Sizzler and similar places but nothing resembling a sports bar if that’s your thing.